-As the number of pilots reaches historic lows, public acceptance of increased automation on the road is expected to enable an entirely new generation of pilots who interface with aircraft that are more highly integrated and automated.
+As pilot numbers reach historic lows, public acceptance of increased automation on the road is expected to enable an entirely new generation of pilots who interface with aircraft that are more highly integrated and automated.
 In 2018, GAMA will continue working closely with the emerging industry and the global authorities to define new and exciting operational concepts that will increasingly democratize aviation.